October is AAC Awareness Month!

-The ISAAC theme for 2024 is “Vibes of AAC” and encourages celebrating with social events such as a morning or afternoon tea, reading stories, watching videos, making music and other community events to help promote AAC awareness.
+Everyone is encouraged to celebrate with social events such as a morning or afternoon tea, reading stories, watching videos, making music and other community events to help promote AAC awareness.

 Get some inspiration by finding out about some amazing AAC role models below.
 We have also complied some useful resources to help support AAC awareness.

-Abdi also shares his Top Tips for AAC Awareness in a video and a series of posters that you can print and put up on classroom walls.
+Abdi shares his Top Tips for AAC Awareness in a video and a series of posters that you can print and put up on classroom walls.

 > Watch Abdi’s video and download the posters